aspose-email/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-items/loading-viewing-and-parsing-msg-file/_index.md

 ```

-It should be noted that a resulting message is converted to eml format, including embedded message attachments.
+It should be noted that a resulting message is converted to EML format, including embedded message attachments.
 Don't use this loading method if you want to preserve some specific msg format properties of the original message.

-To preserve the original format of embedded message attachments, use the msgLoadOptions.PreserveEmbeddedMessageFormat property.
+To preserve the original format of embedded message attachments, use the [msgLoadOptions.PreserveEmbeddedMessageFormat](https://apireference.aspose.com/email/net/aspose.email/loadoptions/properties/preserveembeddedmessageformat) property.

 ```csharp